nicolovalle/TimeDeadMapTools/README.md

 - `Logger.h`
 - `token.dat`

-Make sure that `rundeadmap.py` is executable by running the following command, if necessary:
+Make the `rundeadmap.py` executable, if necessary:
 ```bash
 chmod +x rundeadmap.py
 ```

 ## Running the Script

-To generate the map, use the following command:
+To generate the map, jyst use the following command:
 ```bash
 ./rundeadmap.py <run_number>
 ```